njohnson2897/gist-revision-history/regex-gist.md

 Regular expressions can utilize an OR operator, represented by a pipe |, to add additional logic to the parameters.
 ORs can be used to make grouping constructs more flexible while still utilizing the capturing benefit of the constructs.
 For example, (a|b|c) would no longer be a strict match for only the string "abc" but now acts more like [abc] while still capturing the  matched data.
 However, there are no OR operators within this URL regex.

 ### Flags
+Flags are used to define additional functionality or limits of a regular expression.
+They are found after the forward slash that ends a regex.
+The most common flags are "g", "i", and "m", which indicate that the regex should be a global, case-insensitive, or multi-line search, respectively.
+There are also no flags in this URL regex.

 ### Character Escapes